Emergency Dentist – Mount Dora, FL

 How Can I Tell If My Toothache Is a Dental Emergency?

-Any time your teeth hurt, you should come see us for an appointment.
-While most toothaches are the result of non-emergency issues like cavities, some may be a warning sign of a serious problem that needs prompt attention.
+Any time your teeth hurt, you should come to see us for an appointment.
+While some toothaches are the result of non-emergency issues, others may be a warning sign of a serious problem that needs prompt attention.
 You should call us immediately if your toothache is accompanied by:

-- Intense pain that’s lasted for more than a day.
+• Intense pain that has lasted for more than a day.

 Do I Still Have to Go to the Dentist If My Toothache Goes Away?